Circular economy and recycling

 The work supports RMIT as an industry leader in circular economy research at national and global forums.
 The CEH’s cross-disciplinary nature supports empirical approaches to holistic and systemic engagement across research partnerships, expanding the university’s impact and expertise on CE.
 It also supports the emergence of a new capability-building platform across micro-credentials, executive training, vocational and higher educational outcomes.

-RMIT is leading a new ARC Industrial Transformation Research Hub for Transformation of Reclaimed Waste Resources to Engineered Materials and Solutions for a Circular Economy (TREMS) which will focus on reducing landfill waste and transforming reclaimed waste into new materials for use in construction and other manufacturing sectors.
-The hub will draw from expertise across multiple disciplines including civil, chemical, materials and construction engineering, artificial intelligence, behavioural sciences, environmental procurements and policies and standards.
+RMIT is leading the ARC Industrial Transformation Research Hub for Transformation of Reclaimed Waste Resources to Engineered Materials and Solutions for a Circular Economy (TREMS) which focuses on reducing landfill waste and transforming reclaimed waste into new materials for use in construction and other manufacturing sectors.
+The hub draws from expertise across multiple disciplines including civil, chemical, materials and construction engineering, artificial intelligence, behavioural sciences, environmental procurements and policies and standards.

 For more information, visit: